Changing your PHP version, modules, settings and functions

-To change an option you need to click on it's value e.g. to change allow_url_fopen you would click on 'On' - this will them either show you a dropdown of choices or allow you to edit the field depending on the option.
+To change an option you need to click on it's value e.g. to change allow_url_fopen you would click on 'On' - this will then either show you a drop-down of choices or allow you to edit the field depending on the option.
 Click 'Apply' next to the field and then 'Save' to make any change.

 Unless you have a specific issue the default settings are normally fine.

 Please read the following section for more details on changing disabled_functions.